saucelabs/sauce-docs/docs/testfairy/sdk/ios/hiding-webview.md

 TestFairy finds any `UIWebView` or `WKWebView` in the view hierarchy and hides a given HTML element based on a valid CSS selector.

-### Example
+## Example

-Below is a screen taken from a demo video: on the left, you can see what an app usually looks like; on the right is a screenshot taken with the HTML elements hidden.
+Suppose you have a demo video showcasing your application's user interface.
+On the left side of the screen is the regular app interface, while the right side displays a screenshot with the HTML elements hidden:

 <img src={useBaseUrl('/img/testfairy/sdk/iphone-with-fields.png')} alt="iphone no hidden HTML elements" width="400"/>
 <img src={useBaseUrl('/img/testfairy/sdk/iphone-no-fields.png')} alt="iphone hidden HTML elements" width="400"/>

+This functionality provides a clear visual representation of how TestFairy's feature conceals elements within the video.

 :::note

-- Elements are hidden from screenshots before they are uploaded.
+- TestFairy ensures that elements are hidden from screenshots before they are uploaded, thereby preserving the security and privacy of sensitive information.
-- You may use `hideWebViewElements` with multiple comma-separated selectors.
+- The `hideWebViewElements` method supports the inclusion of multiple comma-separated CSS selectors.
+This capability allows you to hide multiple HTML elements simultaneously.
-- You may add more selectors anytime by calling `hideWebViewElements` again.
+- You can extend the list of hidden elements at any time by making additional calls to the `hideWebViewElements` method.
 :::